-Order 5 Rule 1 of the 2004 Lagos Rules provides that where there is failure to comply with the Rules in beginning or purporting to begin any proceeding, the failure shall nullify the proceedings but non compliance with the requirement of Rules as to time, place, manner or form at any other stage of the proceeding is to be treated as mere irregularity and may not nullify the proceedings.
+proceeding, the failure shall nullify the proceedings but non compliance with the requirement of Rules as to time, place, manner or form at any other stage of the proceeding is to be treated as mere irregularity and may not nullify the proceedings.
 Under the old Rules, non compliance was generally treated as mere irregularity which may be rectified on application and payment of cost.

-65 Or.49 rr.
-9&13, 2004 Lagos Rules.

-66 Or.
-52, 2004 Abuja Rules.
+Abuja Rules treat non compliance generally as mere irregularity.
+The 2004 Lagos Rules is unduly strict in this regard.
+Application of the new Rules According to Order 1 Rule 1 of the 2004 Rules, the Rules shall apply to all proceedings including all part-heard causes and matters in respect of steps to be further taken in such cases.
+The Abuja Rules is Silent on this but we submit that the position may not be different from that of Lagos, subject to directions that may be given by the court.
+Terminologies.